ros2/design/articles/115_topic_and_service_name_mapping.md

 ## Context

-Before proposing constraints for ROS 2 topic and service names and a mapping to underlying DDS topics, this article will first summarize the existing guidelines and restrictions for ROS 1 and DDS.
+Before proposing constraints for ROS 2 topic and service names and a mapping to underlying DDS topics, this article will first summarize the existing guidelines and restrictions for both ROS 1 and DDS.

 ### ROS 1 Names

-In ROS 1, topic and service name guidelines are covered all under the umbrella of "ROS Names" and have these restrictions:
+In ROS 1, topic and service name guidelines are all covered under the umbrella of "ROS Names" and have these restrictions:

 *From [http://wiki.ros.org/Names](http://wiki.ros.org/Names):*